 1809 – François Magnin, annuitant from Aix-les-Bains.

-He transforms the location into an elegant auberge and organizes dinners and electoral campaigning for the rich bathers from Aix.
-The castle becomes a highly sought after strolling promenade.
+He turns the location into an elegant hostel and organizes dinners and electoral campaign for the rich bathers from Aix.
+At this time the castle becomes a very popular strolling place.

 1847 – The Baron and Baroness of the Bourget

 1870 – Joseph Charlton Parr, British.
 He lives here nearly 45 years.
 He expands the castle and restores it in 1872.